Our Regional Presence

 HONG KONG

-For 120 years, CLP has grown hand-in-hand with our home market of Hong Kong.
-We continue to deliver safe, reliable, environmentally-friendly and affordable energy services to 2.79 million customer accounts in Kowloon, the New Territories and outlying islands.
+For over 120 years, CLP has grown hand-in-hand with our home market of Hong Kong.
+We continue to deliver safe, reliable, environmentally-friendly and reasonably priced energy services to about 2.83 million customer accounts in Kowloon, the New Territories and outlying islands.

-We operate a vertically-integrated electricity supply business in Hong Kong – which includes generation, transmission and distribution and retail – and serve 80 percent of the territory's population.
-Through our partnership with China Southern Power Grid International (HK) Co., Limited in Castle Peak Power Company Limited (CAPCO), we operate the Castle Peak Power Station, Black Point Power Station, Penny’s Bay Power Station and the landfill gas power generation project (WE Station) at the West New Territories Landfill site.
-As of 31 December 2023, gross generation capacity in operation and under construction totalled 8,268MW.
+We operate a vertically-integrated electricity supply business in Hong Kong – which includes generation, transmission and distribution and retail – and serve over 80% of the territory's population.
+Through our partnership with China Southern Power Grid International (HK) Co., Limited in Castle Peak Power Company Limited (CAPCO), we operate the Castle Peak Power Station, Black Point Power Station, Penny’s Bay Power Station and the WE Station, a landfill gas power generation project at the West New Territories Landfill.
+As of 31 Dec 2024, the total gross generation capacity in Hong Kong was 7,222MW.
 We also import power from Guangdong Daya Bay Nuclear Power Station.
-In addition, we manage over 16,900 kilometres of transmission and distribution lines and over 15,780 substations*.
+In addition, we manage over 17,000 kilometres of transmission and distribution lines and over 16,000 substations*.

 CLP is regulated by the Scheme of Control Agreement in Hong Kong, which monitors our performance and stipulates our levels of investment and return.
 The scheme has served Hong Kong well and is a key factor behind the world-class level of reliability, reasonable cost and environmental performance of our electricity supply.
 We share the community’s concerns about environment, and as such we were early adopters of cleaner fuels.
-CLP has reduced air emissions by more than 90% from the early 1990s, despite over 85% rise in electricity demand in the same period.
+CLP has reduced air emissions by more than 90% since 1990 while electricity demand has grown by nearly 90% during the same period.
 Find out more about CLP Power Hong Kong.

-CLPe, the Group’s energy infrastructure and solutions subsidiary, provides a growing range of sustainable energy services and technologies including solar energy, cooling systems, EV charging and battery energy storage systems to help customers decarbonise.
+CLPe, the Group’s energy infrastructure and solutions subsidiary, provides a growing range of sustainable energy services and solutions including district and building cooling systems, solar energy, electric vehicle (EV) charging, battery energy storage systems and LNG bunkering to help customers decarbonise.
 Find out more about CLPe.

 *Assets are under the Scheme of Control Agreement